MohammadKhodadad/Simple_NLP/README.md

 ## Result:
-I am pretty sure the model sucks unless we feed a very reach data.
+I am pretty sure the model sucks unless we feed a very rich data.